A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

 The interpolation process is composed of two main steps.
 Firstly, we interpolate the zero and NaN values using linear and nearest-neighbor interpolation methods, respectively.
 Secondly, we apply a smoothing technique based on Edie's definition of traffic flow dynamics \citep{treiber2003adaptive}.
 The initial interpolation step is crucial; without it, if we attempt to interpolate every zero or NaN value directly using Edie's box method, the required size of Edie's box would become excessively large, leading to significant distortion of the dataset.
 Before interpolation, most of the regions are colored in red because the 0 and NaN values are depicted as red.
 The actual values of these regions are much higher than what is shown in the figure.
 After interpolation, we can observe a much clearer propagation of congestion and its subsequent dissipation.
 Free flow is also clearly illustrated after interpolation.
 The blue region forming a straight line after 3,600 seconds indicates an increase in traffic speed following the morning rush hour as the time passes 9 AM.

-The entire process of interpolation, which is based on Edie's definition of traffic flow dynamics, is outlined in Table~\ref{tab:table2}.
+{The detailed pseudocode for the interpolation process, based on Edie's definition of traffic flow dynamics, is provided in Appendix~\ref{appendix:smoothing}}.
 The smoothing process, known as the ``adaptive smoothing method,'' is designed to filter out noisy fluctuations while considering the primary direction of flow propagation.
 This method employs spatiotemporal correlation analysis to identify the dominant characteristic line.
 The adaptive smoothing method uses a spatio-temporal low-pass filter that allows only low-frequency Fourier components to pass through, smoothing out high-frequency components.
 The filter eliminates high-frequency noises over a timescale shorter than $\tau$ and spatial noise over a length scale shorter than $\sigma$.
 The values for $\tau$ and $\sigma$ were determined through empirical trials to ensure the data is not overly blurred while effectively passing the main propagation.
 The filter captures two main propagation types: free flow and congested traffic flow.
 These two propagations have different coefficients of velocity and direction, reflecting the distinct properties of each traffic flow type.
 The property of each traffic flow is reflected based on the different values of each coefficient.